Ayu-commits/hugo/README.md

 ## The Hugo Documentation

 The Hugo documentation now lives in its own repository, see https://github.com/gohugoio/hugoDocs.
 But we do keep a version of that documentation as a `git subtree` in this repository.
-To build the sub folder `/docs` as a Hugo site, you need to clone this repo:
+To build the subfolder `/docs` as a Hugo site, you need to clone this repo:

 ```bash
 git clone git@github.com:gohugoio/hugo.git